michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0104.md

 - v: to obscure, or conceal with or as if with a veil
 - v: make undecipherable or imperceptible by obscuring or concealing
 ### Family
-veil: unveil, veiled, veiling, veils+;unveil: unveiled, unveiling, unveils;unveiling: unveilings;veiling: veilings
+- veil: unveil, veiled, veiling, veils+
+- unveil: unveiled, unveiling, unveils
+- unveiling: unveilings
+- veiling: veilings
 ### Examples
 - The cocktail hat was characterized by a small silhouette, feathers, a veil and sparkles.
 - The show also contains 11 of Stout’s graphite drawings, whose finely textured images range through the gray spectrum and seem almost veiled.